 - Faculty may not engage contracts for any travel for students without first securing approval for the trip and the administrative arrangements, and in no case may the faculty member collect money from the students to cover trip expenses;

 - Faculty members may not ask students to purchase books or materials from a third party vendor where the faculty member gets royalties or other payments in exchange for sending the business to the vendor except with the explicit knowledge and permission of the Provost, who will provide additional instructions about disclosures and safeguards when faculty member wish their books to be sold to students.

 - Athletic coaches may NOT purchase equipment and clothing for the athletes and then ask the athletes to write checks to the coach.
 This practice is specifically prohibited.
 If a coach determines that certain items of equipment or clothing are desirable, the coach may discuss that with the supervisor of athletics, who will consult with the Dean of Students on how to handle the expense.

-Employees may not solicit or receive charitable gifts, including gifts-in-kind, without the prior approval of the vice president for institutional advancement.
+Employees may not solicit or receive charitable gifts, including gifts-in-kind, without the prior approval of the vice president for development.

-All personnel should know and follow Trinity’s Technology Policy, including the “acceptable use” standards.
+All personnel should know and follow Trinity’s Technology and Telecommunications Policy, and the Social Media Policy, including the “acceptable use” standards.
 Computers, the email system, phones and voicemail are all Trinity property, and may only be used for Trinity business.

 Employees may not install personal software on their Trinity computers without the specific approval of the Director of Technology Services.